dsnsgithub/old.dsns.dev/README.md

 # levelDifference
-This webpage was created to display the difference in Hypixel Level between AmKale, DSNS, and jiebi It is created with the Hypixel API, Express, and Ejs.
+This webpage was created to display the difference in Hypixel Level between AmKale, DSNS, and jiebi.
+It is created with the Hypixel API, Express, and Ejs.

 ## Make sure to install these modules first by typing: